 - Copy of Form I-797C (receipt notice from the initial 12-month OPT)

 - Form G-1145, E-Notification of Application, authorizing USCIS to text or email you when they receive the application at the processing center

-Do NOT submit a copy of the I-983 training plan with your STEM Extension application to USCIS.
+You do NOT have to submit a copy of the I-983 training plan with your STEM Extension application to USCIS.
 The IPS DSO uploads a copy of the I-983 direct into SEVIS records when the DSO creates the necessary I-20.

 - All forms are signed by you, including your OPT STEM I-20 and any other I-20s.